marccvictoria/algorithms/README.md

-# 🧩 Computational Thinking & Algorithm Practice
+# Computational Thinking & Algorithm Practice

-This repository is a personal workspace for improving the **art of problem-solving** and **algorithmic thinking** through consistent daily practice.

-It includes guided exercises, classic algorithms, and data structure implementations aimed at developing clear logical reasoning and programming efficiency.
+This repository is a personal workspace for improving **problem-solving** and **algorithmic thinking** through consistent daily practice.
+It includes exercises, classic algorithms, and data structure implementations.

 ---

-### 🌱 Contents
+### Contents

 1. **Foundations**
    - Step-by-step exploration of *decomposition*, *pattern recognition*, *abstraction*, and *algorithm design*.